 Special meetings require a twenty-four (24) hour meeting and agenda notice.
 The agenda notice shall include at a minimum the meeting date, time, and place.
+All meeting notices and agendas must be posted on the District website.

 Amending Agendas